 ‘With levelled lances and bared sabres the two squadrons dashed forward and rode over and through the panic-stricken burghers.
 As soon as the latter heard the thud of the galloping horses and the cries of the troopers, they opened out and tried to save themselves by flight...
 For a mile and a half the Dragoons and Lancers over-rode the flying enemy.
 Then they rallied and galloped back to complete the havoc and to meet such of the fugitives as had escaped the initial burst.’

-Captain Francis Grenfell led a charge of the 9th (Queen’s Royal) Lancers at Audregnies, Belgium during the First World War (1914-18).
-Grenfell was an accomplished horseman, and a fine polo player, but the charge he led was a disaster.
+Captain Francis Grenfell led a charge of the 9th (Queen’s Royal) Lancers at Audregnies in Belgium during the First World War (1914-18).
+Grenfell was an accomplished horseman and a fine polo player, but the charge he led was a disaster.

 The lancers faced an unbroken German line of rifle, machine-gun and artillery fire before being halted by barbed wire.
-Casualties were high, and Grenfell himself was severely wounded.
-But as the commander, he remained a rallying point for his troop inspite of his injuries.
-Later, Grenfell and his men also helped save British guns from being captured.
+Casualties were high and Grenfell himself was severely wounded.
+But as the commander, he remained a rallying point for his troops in spite of his injuries.
+Later, Grenfell and his men also helped save British guns from capture.

 ‘That charge was as futile and as gallant as any other like attempt in history on unbroken infantry and guns in position.
 But it proved to the world that the spirit which inspired the Light Brigade at Balaclava… was still alive in the cavalry of to-day.’

-Even in the 17th and 18th centuries, the success of fighting on horseback was lessened by weapons like stakes, pikes and cannon, and tactics like forming infantry into squares or volley fire.
-But it was the awful casualties caused by modern artillery, rifles and machine-guns that finally made cavalry charges ineffective.
+Even in the 17th and 18th centuries, the success of fighting on horseback was limited by weapons like stakes, pikes and cannon, and tactics like forming infantry into squares or volley fire.
+But it was the awful casualties caused by modern artillery, rifles and machine-guns that ultimately rendered cavalry charges ineffective.

-Nevertheless, the King's Troop, Royal Horse Artillery, still practice charging as part of their annual training sessions on the beach in Cornwall.
-While the exercise is distinctly different from a battle charge, exercising on the beach helps to build trust and confidence between horse and rider and prepares the animals for unpredictable events that may occur whilst on ceremonial duties in London.
+Nevertheless, the King's Troop, Royal Horse Artillery, still practises charging as part of their annual training sessions on the beaches of Cornwall.
+The exercise is distinctly different from a battle charge, but it helps to build trust and confidence between horse and rider, and prepares the animals for unpredictable events that may occur while on ceremonial duties in London.